 1. Privately by the 5GMSd Application Provider via a 5GMSd-Aware Application at reference point M8d.

-For client architecture 1, this information may be provided to the Media Session Handler via reference point M6d and then on to the CMMF Client via reference point CMMF-2.
-For client architecture 2, this information may be provided directly to the Media Player via reference point M7d or routed through the Media Session Handler via reference point M6d followed by reference point M11d.
+- For client architecture #1, this information may be provided to the Media Session Handler via reference point M6d and then on to the CMMF Client via reference point CMMF-2.

+- For client architecture #2, this information may be provided directly to the Media Player via reference point M7d or routed through the Media Session Handler via reference point M6d followed by reference point M11d.